GodsBoss/PubScribeJS/README.md

 Removes the callback from the list of subscribers for `"foo"`.
 It will no longer be called when a `"foo"` event takes place.

+*** Restrict to certain event types ***

+    var bus = pubsub.create("foo", "bar");

+If created this way, the bus will only accept the event types `"foo"` and `"bar"` and throws an error on any other event types (e.g. `"baz"`).
+This applies to subscribing, unsubscribing and publishing.
+For valid events, everything works as expected.